Azerbaijan–Colombia relations: Diplomatic relations

 Diplomatic relations between Azerbaijan and Colombia were established on December 13, 1994.

-The Azerbaijani Embassy in Colombia in Bogota and the Embassy of Colombia in Azerbaijan in Baku have been operating since 2014.
+The Embassy of Azerbaijan in Bogotá and the Embassy of Colombia in Baku have been operating since 2014.

 The legal framework includes 5 documents.

 Inter-parliamentary relations

 The Azerbaijani-Colombian inter-parliamentary working group operates under the National Assembly of Azerbaijan, and the Colombian-Azerbaijani friendship group operates under the Congress of Colombia. the Head of the Azerbaijan-Colombia inter-parliamentary working group is Khanlar Fatiyev.

 On September 29–30, 2016, first Vice-President of the Senate of Colombia Daira de Jesus Galviz Mendez, senators Teresita Garcia Romero and Maritza Martinez Aristizabal visited Azerbaijan to participate in the Fifth World Humanitarian Forum held in Baku.

 On March 28, 2012, the Colombian Congress adopted the resolution "Illegal occupation of Azerbaijani territories" on the Nagorno-Karabakh conflict.

 On July 30, 2013, the relevant document (proposal) on the Nagorno-Karabakh conflict and the Khojaly massacre was adopted by the second Committee on foreign relations and national defense of the house of representatives of the Colombian Congress.

 On February 20, 2017, the document (approval) on the 25th anniversary of the Khojaly tragedy was adopted by the second Committee on foreign relations and national defense of the Congress of Colombia.

 In December 2018, the second Committee of the Congress of Colombia adopted a resolution on the Nagorno-Karabakh conflict, supporting the position of the Republic of Azerbaijan.